queilawithaQ/documentation/_pro/quickstart/getting-started-part-five.md

 On our step, let's add a new line: `tag: master`

-This tag tells Codeship to only run this tag on the master branch.
+This tag tells CodeShip to only run this tag on the master branch.
 You can imagine creating branches that run all your tests (before deployments, for instance), branches that only run front-end tests or tests for certain apis (**/api/_** for instance)... and a ton of other combinations that will streamline your workflows and keep developers productive.

-## Learn More!
+## Additional resources

 From here, there's still a ton more you can learn to optimize your builds, troubleshoot your problems and build more complex and productive workflows.

 We recommend [our blog](https://blog.codeship.com), [our documentation]({{ site.url }}), and [our webinars](https://resources.codeship.com/webinars) to keep learning more.

-It's important to get to a working build as soon as possible when you start your new CI/CD process with Codeship Pro.
+It's important to get to a working build as soon as possible when you start your new CI/CD process with CodeShip Pro.
 From there, take some time with your team every few weeks or every few months to find ways to optimize, save time, keep the developers coding with fewer waiting periods and improve your application and Docker image efficiency.